HugoCarvalhoUFRJ/music/op-1/README.md

 *Arnediad Dim* means "endless staircase" in Sindarin, a fictional language created by J. R. R. Tolkien, which, in his literary universe, is the most widely spoken Elvish language during the Third Age of Middle-earth, the era and setting of The Hobbit and The Lord of the Rings.
 The analogy arises from two crucial moments in The Lord of the Rings in which the characters traverse long and perilous staircases: namely, the battle between the wizard Gandalf and a Balrog, whose final stage takes place on a vast spiral staircase rising from the depths of Moria to the peak of Zirakzigil; and the arrival of Frodo, Sam, and Sméagol at the pass of Cirith Ungol, reached by a long and dark stairway starting near the ominous city of Minas Morgul.
 If someone were to climb a staircase described by the Cantor function, it would have infinitely many steps, and thus, be endless.

 ### Performances
-* Premiered at the VII International MusMat Conference, by pianist [Tamara Ujakova](https://musica.ufrj.br/gestao/docentes/professor/57):
+* Premiered at the VII International MusMat Conference, by pianist [Tamara Ujakova](https://musica.ufrj.br/gestao/docentes/professor/57): watch [here](https://www.youtube.com/embed/IKE3Icar8CY?si=dLBbFoQYucYpVOwW&amp;start=3279)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/IKE3Icar8CY?si=dLBbFoQYucYpVOwW&amp;start=3279" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-* Performed live, also by Tamara, on the XXX Panorama da Música Brasileira Atual (30th Showcase of New Brazilian Music), one of the most important events of contemporary concert music in Brazil:
+* Performed live, also by Tamara, on the XXX Panorama da Música Brasileira Atual (30th Showcase of New Brazilian Music), one of the most important events of contemporary concert music in Brazil: watch [here](https://www.youtube.com/embed/Zjdi6O0EjXM?si=TKO-ARh2JlBDcRLG&amp;start=1452)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Zjdi6O0EjXM?si=TKO-ARh2JlBDcRLG&amp;start=1452" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Available files
 * Full score